-Children will be released only to a parent/guardian or authorized child release designee as shown in the Child & Youth Management System unless parent/guardian authorization is given.
+Children will be released only to a parent/guardian or authorized child release designee as shown in the Child & Youth Management System (CYMS) unless prior parent/guardian authorization is given.
 Please speak to your program director if you have a unique Family situation or if your Family situation changes during enrollment.